heyx3/Bplus.jl/docs/Resources.md

 For cubemaps, the number of pixels in the buffer should be `[pixels in subset] * [number of faces to set]`.
 See the optional arguments above.

 ### Getting pixels

+When getting a texture's pixels, you must provide an output array of the same dimensionality as the texture you're setting.
+Cubemap textures are considered 3D, with Z spanning the 6 faces.

 To read pixels into an array, use one of these functions based on the format:
   * `get_tex_color(tex, out_colors::PixelBuffer; args...)`